Apidog Docs

 Advanced Settings#

-You can click the "Advanced" option to add more encryption settings.
+Click the Advanced option to configure additional OAuth 2.0 parameters.
 If left blank, they will be generated automatically.

 Previous